Heading out on an RV road trip?

 9. RV Sheets

-Psst: did you know that “queen”-sized bed in your RV isn’t exactly the same as the queen-sized bed you’re used to at home?
-Thanks to their smaller footprints, in most cases, RV manufacturers have to downgrade mattress sizes to a shorter version, which means the sheets you use at home probably won’t fit right.
+Psst: did you know that the “queen”-sized bed in your RV might not be the same as the queen-sized bed you’re used to at home?
+Thanks to their smaller footprints RV manufacturers often have to downgrade mattress sizes to a shorter version, which means the sheets you use at home probably won’t fit right.

 That’s why we recommend all RVers invest in a set of sheets specifically for their rig.
-That way, you’ll ensure a nice, tight fit (with none of those annoying midnight pull-aways)… and besides, you won’t have to worry about stripping the bed at home and schlepping a set of sheets on board every time you’re ready to take a trip.
+That way, you’ll ensure a nice, tight fit (with none of those annoying midnight pull-aways).
+You also won’t have to worry about stripping the bed at home and schlepping a set of sheets on board every time you’re ready to take a trip.
 Trust us, it doesn’t seem like a big deal, but it gets old.

 This set of short queen sheets is made out of luxurious Egyptian cotton and has a 400 thread count, making them supple and soft enough for even the pickiest sleepers.
 They come in dozens of colors, from demure neutrals to wild animal prints, so you’re sure to find one that fits your personal style!